 Diagnosis and treatment

-Hypophosphatasia is diagnosed based on the presence of signs and symptoms characteristic of the condition, a thorough assessment of medical history and various laboratory tests including a blood test to check the serum ALP activity and an X-ray to identify bone abnormalities.
+Hypophosphatasia is diagnosed based on the presence of signs and symptoms that are characteristic of the condition, a thorough assessment of medical history, and various laboratory tests including a blood test to check the serum ALP activity and an X-ray to identify bone abnormalities.

-Non-steroidal anti-inflammatory drugs (NSAIDs) may be administered to ease pain in the joints and bones and vitamin B6 can help to control seizure in babies.
-Severely affected infants who develop hypercalcemia may also have their dietary calcium intake restricted and receive hydration therapy, diuretics and sometimes calcitonin.
-Regular dental care should be initiated early on in life and physical and occupational therapy may be advised in some cases.
+Non-steroidal anti-inflammatory drugs (NSAIDs) may be administered to ease pain in the joints and bones and vitamin B6 can help to control seizures in babies.
+Severely affected infants who develop hypercalcemia may also have their dietary calcium intake restricted and receive hydration therapy, diuretics, and sometimes calcitonin.
+Regular dental care should be initiated early on in life, with both physical and occupational therapy being recommended in some cases.

-Adults who frequently suffer from bone fractures may be treated using a process called orthopedic internal fixation or “rodding,” where a metal rod is placed though the opening of a bone to strengthen and stabilize it.
+Adults who frequently suffer from bone fractures may be treated with a process called orthopedic internal fixation or “rodding,” where a metal rod is placed through the opening of a bone to strengthen and stabilize it.
 Special devices designed to help manage foot fractures may also be used.